cda-tum/mqt-syrec/docs/source/index.rst

-Welcome to *SyReC Synthesizer*'s documentation!
+Welcome to the documentation of the SyReC Synthesizer!
 =================================

 *SyReC Synthesizer* is a tool for HDL-based synthesis of reversible circuits developed as part of the